Puerto Rican Lament: An Economy and a Population of Risk

 Puerto Rico has more than its share to lament during the last eight years of global economic turbulence: $70 billion in debt, a 15.4 percent unemployment rate, a soaring cost of living, pervasive crime, crumbling schools and a worrisome exodus of professionals and middle-class Puerto Ricans who have moved to places like Florida and Texas.

-In the winter of 2015 I self financed my first trip to San Juan to begin this story, I interviewed several families like the 56 year old retired school teacher, Jorge Cardona from Caguas who is losing his home.
+In the winter of 2015 I self-financed my first trip to San Juan to begin this story, I interviewed several families like the 56-year-old retired school teacher, Jorge Cardona from Caguas who is losing his home.
 He had invested his and his wife’s 401K savings to buy a modest house.
-Due the austerity demanded by the Puerto Rican government he was forced into early retirement.
+Due to the austerity demanded by the Puerto Rican government, he was forced into early retirement.
 Then his wife’s salary was cut by 20 percent.
 “Today we pay over $500 in electricity and what was eight dollars a month for my water bill is now $180.
 Everything went up.”

 Jose Jeriem, 9 years old, is a promising young boxer.
 His parents Jose Antonio Crespo and wife Joan Martinez both encourage their son’s dream of becoming a professional.

 “Gas is costly,” says Jose Sr., “the food also.
 It is a lot of sacrifices but we are focused on Jose because we think it is good for him to keep on boxing.”
 Mr. Cardona worries about the new tax being proposed and how it will affect his family and their daily expenses.
 “So far we have not considered leaving the island.
 Things may get hard, but we are not leaving.”